alexirypinski/surf_forecasting/README.md

 ## Perceptron Model 2
 This is a neural network with 5 fully connected hidden layers which are all of size 6.
-Still debugging convergence
+Still debugging convergence.

 # What are the results?